They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 For Russian students, changing their point of view means admitting defeat in a bloody battle.
 Therefore, they will defend their original position to the end, defending their innocence by any possible means.

-It is extremely difficult for them to reconsider their own premises.
-They build their reasoning on often shaky, pre-biased judgments - only because these judgments are familiar to them, or these judgments were heard by them in the first place and somehow liked them.
+It is extremely difficult for them to revise their own premises.
+They build their reasoning on often shaky, pre-biased judgments - only because these judgments are familiar to them, or these judgments were heard by them first and somehow pleased them.

 They tend to identify their own personality with the idea that they have accepted.
-Accordingly, when this idea is criticized, students perceive it as criticism of themselves - and try to defend themselves in any way.
+Accordingly, when this idea is criticized, students perceive it as criticism of themselves - and try to defend themselves by any means.

-That is why it is difficult for students to conduct thought theoretical experiments - they strive to merge with this or that idea and defend it as soon as possible.
-The idea that it is possible to view several ideas from different angles in a detached manner does not resonate with them.
+This is why it is difficult for students to conduct theoretical thought experiments - they strive to merge with this or that idea as quickly as possible and defend it.
+The idea that one can detachedly consider several ideas from different angles does not resonate with them.

 6. Comments are bad